Duc-Vo-wq/CSharp-Game_Project/README.md

 - Windows Command Prompt works best
 - PowerShell and Terminal.app also work well

+**Doors not working:**
+- Walk directly into the wall gaps (at floor level, y=16-18)
+- Gaps should be visible as openings in the walls

 **Flickering:**
 - The renderer updates only changed characters
 - If flickering occurs, your terminal may not support `SetCursorPosition` well

 ## Next Steps & Ideas

-Here are ways you and your friend can expand this game:
+Here are ways you can expand this game:

 ### Easy Additions
 - More rooms and a larger map
 - Additional enemy types
-- More collectible types (coins, power-ups)
+- More collectible types
 - Sound effects (using Console.Beep)
 - Different colored text (using Console.ForegroundColor)

 ### Medium Additions
 - Save/load system (file I/O)
-- Projectile attacks
 - Moving platforms
 - Checkpoints that restore health
 - Locked doors and keys
 - Secret areas
+- New weapon types

 ### Advanced Additions
 - Map system showing explored rooms
-- Multiple weapon types
 - Shop system with currency
-- Boss patterns with phases
+- Boss patterns with multiple phases
 - Particle effects (using character animations)
 - Procedurally generated rooms
+- Achievements system

 ## Credits